mfaseeh06/expense-tracker/README.md

 - Expense entry form for each category.
 - Expense summary screen showing categorized expenses.

----

-### Milestones for Week 2
-1. Implement the expense entry API and UI form.
-2. Design and develop the expense summary dashboard.
-3. Add authentication middleware to protect routes.
-4. Enhance UI styling for better user experience.

----

 ### How to Run the Project